How to set up file sharing on Windows 10

 Share a file or folder on your network

-- Use File Explorer (located on the taskbar) to navigate to the item you wish you share (in our example we want to share a folder called XH558).
+- Use File Explorer (found on the taskbar) to navigate to the item you want to share (in our example we want to share a folder called Photos).

 - Right click on the item you wish to share, and at the bottom of the menu that appears click Properties.